-A full 78% of customers believe that businesses that consistently create content are interested in building good relationships with old and new customers.
-That same research study further revealed that 61% of U.S. consumers have bought something based on recommendations from a blog.
+A large portion of people believes that businesses that consistently create content are interested in building good relationships with old and new customers.

 Whether you’re building a blog audience or a Facebook fan base, the technique is essentially the same.
 What’s more, it takes the same techniques to build an audience of 10,000 people that it takes to build an audience of ten.